awei01/sui-stateless-components/README.md

 ## Requirements
 * Uses es6 `import` statements.
 Currently no way to include directly in browser so you have to use webpack/babel or similar build system.
 PR welcome.

-## Documentation
+## Demo/Docs
-* Auto-generated `storybook` documentation here: https://awei01.github.io/sui-stateless-components.
+* `storybook` demonstration and documentation here: https://awei01.github.io/sui-stateless-components.
-* Note, currently font and img links are breaking on github pages.
-They work when you run `storybook` locally.
-I'm trying to figure out a fix.

 ## Usage
 * install from npm `npm install -S sui-stateless-components`